 Our client, a vulnerable man with several health problems, applied as homeless to Brent Council.
 Brent Council refused to house him as they did not consider him to be vulnerable or have a priority need for accommodation.
 After we challenged Brent Council’s decision several times, including two County Court appeals, they finally accepted they had a duty to house our client.

-Our Social Housing Solicitors are backed by nearly four decades of experience with homelessness cases.
+Our Social Housing Solicitors are backed by four decades of experience with homelessness cases.
 Our legal practice and team of Social Housing Solicitors have a strong track record of achieving the best possible results.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.